 Our Computing System Location

 The Roar supercomputer, formerly known as ICDS-ACI, team members work out of the Computer Building on Penn State’s University Park Campus.
-The ICDS-ACI cyberinfrastructure, which supports Penn State research computing, is also located at the University Park Campus, within a state-of-the-art data center.
+The Roar cyberinfrastructure, which supports Penn State research computing, is also located at the University Park Campus, within a state-of-the-art data center.
 This data center provides 2.4MW of redundant power and 12,000 square feet of environmentally controlled space for our hardware.
-Approximately 50 percent of the facility’s power and equipment resources are dedicated to supporting the ICDS-ACI system infrastructure.
+Approximately 50 percent of the facility’s power and equipment resources are dedicated to supporting the Roar system infrastructure.

 About the Roar Cyberinfrastructure